 Select the link and view the Google map of Paris.
 Select each name on the left panel, view it on the map, and read about them.

-Watch the video: 500 Years of Female Portraits in Western Art.
+Screenshot image of video: 500 Years of Female Portraits in Western Art.

 Select the link and complete the jigsaw puzzle of Monet's Waterlilies.